This example shows how to read the Accelerometer on Raspberry Pi™ Sense HAT and use this data to control the movement of a LEGO MINDSTORMS™ EV3 robot.

 Configure and run a Simulink model for Raspberry Pi to read the Accelerometer on-board Sense HAT and use the acceleration data to determine the motor speed of the EV3 robot.

 Configure and run a Simulink model for LEGO MINDSTORMS EV3 robot to receive data sent from Raspberry Pi hardware and use it to drive the EV3 robot motors.

-We recommend completing Getting Started with Simulink Support Package for Raspberry Pi Hardware (Simulink Support Package for Raspberry Pi Hardware) example and Getting Started with LEGO® MINDSTORMS® EV3™ Hardware
+We recommend completing the Getting Started with Simulink Support Package for Raspberry Pi Hardware (Simulink Support Package for Raspberry Pi Hardware) and the Getting Started with LEGO® MINDSTORMS® EV3™ Hardware examples.

 To run this example you will need the following hardware: